-This account pertains to the loan agreement entered by the Parent Company on April 29, 2019, with its founders amounting to ₱150.00 million, subject to 5.50% interest rate per annum payable in three (3) years from date of agreement.
+This account pertains to the loan agreement entered by the Parent Company on April 29, 2019, with its founders amounting to P150.00 million, subject to 5.50% interest rate per annum payable in three (3) years from date of agreement.
+As of September 30, 2021, outstanding balance amounting to P49.30 million was reclassified to current liabilities under "Accounts and Other Payables".